Jakon Rate / Manuela Mahua Ahuanari

-Maestra Manuela Mahua comes from a long-standing and well-respected family lineage of Shipibo healers from the lower Ucayali region of the Peruvian Amazon.
-Born in 1947, she has more than 50 years of experience working with medicine.
+Manuela Mahua comes from a long-standing and well-respected family lineage of Shipibo-Konibo healers from the upper and lower Ucayali regions of the Peruvian Amazon.
+Born in 1947, she has nearly 60 years of experience working with her ancestral medicine.
 She began apprenticing with her father at age 13.

-Today she heals and teaches, to both Shipibo and foreigners, and she continues to strengthen her samá, observing multiple periods of dieta throughout the year to learn more and keep her healing power in balance.
-She has a vast knowledge and understanding of the natural pharmacy and is very open to sharing it with those who are willing to make the commitment to carry on the tradition.
+Today she heals and teaches, to both Shipibo-Konibo and foreigners alike.
+She also continues to strengthen her samá, observing periods of dieta throughout the year to learn more and keep her healing power in balance.
+She has a vast knowledge and understanding of the natural pharmacy of her land and is very open to sharing it with those who are willing to make the commitment to carry on the tradition.

 Jurriën van der Waals